-As at April 19, 2023, the Greenwise Conservative Portfolio held approximately 26.9% of the units of the Fund, the Greenwise Balanced Portfolio held approximately 48.2% of the units of the Fund and the Greenwise Growth Portfolio held approximately 15.8% of the units of the Fund.
-See "Large Transaction Risk" under the heading "What are the Risks of Investing in a Mutual Fund?" located on page 6.
+As at April 23, 2024, the Greenwise Conservative Portfolio held approximately 24.0% of the units of the Fund, the Greenwise Balanced Portfolio held approximately 50.0% of the units of the Fund and the Greenwise Growth Portfolio held approximately 18.0% of the units of the Fund.
+See "Large Transaction Risk" under the heading "What are the Risks of Investing in a Mutual Fund?".